hailin-du/Path-to-Data-Science/Chapter 3 Notes.md

 >
 >     Here is the original list again:
 >     ['bmw','audi','toyota','subaru']
-#### Sometimes lower case and upper case order are more complicated in sorting
+#### Sometimes lower case and upper case orders are more complicated in sorting

 ### 3.3.3 Use `reverse()` Function to Reverse the Order of a List
 #### for example - assume car is being purchased based on time (oldest to latest)